gypsydave5/cv/cv.markdown

 ## *Development Experience*

 ## [Mergermarket]
-##### _Developer (January 2015 - May 2016), Lead Developer (May 2016 - present)_
+##### _Developer (January 2015 - present), Lead Developer (May 2016 - September 2016)_
 * Financial journalism company, providing alerting and research services to multiple sectors.
 * Built a web-scraping and alerting system for US bankruptcy courts using a microservice architecture.
-* Contributed to creation of new content delivery pipelines for core business
+* Contributed to creation of new content delivery pipelines for the core business
-* Promoted to Lead Developer, leading a cross-functional team of six
+* Led a team until I asked to be allowed to focus on development
+* Led and iterated on the structure for regular hackdays

 ##### Skills
 * Extending and upgrading NodeJS apps to use ES2015 features
-* New language - Groovy
+* Languages - Groovy, Go, NodeJS
+* Building frontends in vanilla JS, React and Redux
 * Principles of microservice architecture design
 * Principles of functional programming
 * Participated and led learning of Go during brown bag sessions
 * Building RESTful services using Express, Spark, Ratpack
 * Using RabbitMQ to connect services
 * Monitoring and logging using Graphite, DataDog, Logstash and Logentries
-* New databases - MSSQL, RethinkDB, Elasticsearch, MongoDB
+* Databases - MSSQL, RethinkDB, Elasticsearch, MongoDB
 * Web scraping using various libraries and regular expressions
 * Creating and managing multiple CI pipelines using Jenkins
-* Moving my team towards continuous delivery
+* Moving my teams towards continuous delivery
 * Participating in and leading retrospectives
 * Running multiple microservices in containers using Docker and AWS